 Commemorate your visit with some Badger gear!
 The UW Bookstore houses much more than text books—get everything from Bucky socks to cow socks at one of their two campus locations.
 There’s also a boutique shop on nearby State Street called Tailgate Clothing that offers quality, vintage collegiate and local Madison tees, as well as curated specialty items.

 Don’t Miss: The cute coffee shop in the front of the Tailgate store.
 Grab a cup of joe before you browse!

 The University’s Chazen Museum of Art is home to the second largest collection of art in Wisconsin and is free to the public.
 The museum has both a permanent collection and frequent temporary exhibitions, and trained docents lead group tours.
 Or, explore the Geology Museum, home to a 33-foot long Edmontosaurus skeleton along with other dinosaur reconstructions, mineral displays, fossils and a limestone cave.
 This museum is also free!

 Don’t Miss: Chamber music performances take place at the Chazen on the first Sunday of every month (except in January).
 The eleven concerts are also streamed live, making them accessible anywhere in the world!

 Union South is a staple of student living, but anyone can enjoy the fun!
 Check out The Sett, a three-level experience that offers food, live music, billiards, rock climbing and bowling, and also hosts the Badger Bash before each home football game.
 Union South is also where guided campus tours begin.

-Don’t Miss: The more than 1,000 events the Union hosts throughout the year, from comedians to films, and concerts to lectures.
+Don’t Miss: The more than 1,000 events the Union hosts throughout the year, from comedians and films, and concerts and lectures.
 Explore the Union’s event calendar for up-to-date information on thought-provoking, stress-reducing, fun-having events.

 PLACES TO STAY